 Section 1.
 Selections of the First-Year Senate will be administered by the ASUW First-Year Senate Advisor, or designee within the first four (4) six (6) weeks of the fall semester. to allow for proper outreach.
 The Advisor shall make a prioritized list of applicants not selected, for use in the case of a vacancy at a later date in the year.

 Section 2.
-Specific filing and election dates, application procedures, interview procedures, selection committee composition, result announcements, new First- Year Senate orientation, and any other matters of elections will be circulated by the ASUW Advisor, or designee, no later than June 1 the summer preceding the fall of the formal selection process.
+The outline of the First- Year Senate orientation will be determined by the Assistant Director and FYS Advisor, or designee, no later than August 1.